 For state residents, public schools are a great option for higher education.
 Many states, such as California, offer free tuition for residents for both undergraduate and graduate degrees.
 All states offer some sort of discount for residents; for instance, the University of Washington charges around $24,000 per year for nonresidents, whereas residents only have to pay around $10,000.

 Private schools typically cost more than public schools, for both residents and nonresidents.
-The ranking of the school factors into how costly it is -- for example, top-ranking schools like Harvard and Columbia universities charge over $35,000.
+The ranking of the school factors into how costly it is -- for example, top-ranking schools like Harvard Universityand Columbia University in the City of New York charge over $35,000.

 Online education is becoming more popular for people who are already working full-time or have busy schedules, yet still want to get a degree.
 Some well-known online universities include the University of Phoenix and Walden University.